timescale/pgai/README.md

 strings, and other configuration settings from environment variables and .env files.
 You then pass your security information as variables when you interact with your database.

-1. In your Python environment, include the dotenv packages:
+1. In your Python environment, include the dotenv and postgres driver packages:

     ```bash
     pip install python-dotenv